• GST Rates in India

 GST on Essential Goods

 Essential goods, such as unpackaged food grains, milk, eggs, and fresh produce, are taxed at 0% to ensure affordability for all.
-Packed essentials, such as sugar, edible oils, and baby milk formula, are taxed at 5%.
-This structure supports food security and public welfare.
+Packaged essentials, including sugar, edible oils, and baby milk formula, now fall under the 5% GST slab.
+This updated structure supports food security, reduces the cost burden on households, and promotes public welfare while maintaining compliance simplicity for businesses.

 GST on Services

-Services in India are also categorised under the same GST rate structure as goods.
-Educational and healthcare services attract a 0% GST, reinforcing their importance to society.
-Most consumer services, including transportation, telecom, and financial services, fall under the 18% slab.
-High-end services, such as five-star hotel accommodations and business-class air travel, may attract a 28% GST.
+Services in India are classified under the same GST slab structure as goods.
+Educational and healthcare services continue to attract 0% GST, reinforcing their societal importance.
+Most consumer services, such as transportation, telecom, and financial services, now fall under the 18% slab, while high-end services like five-star hotel accommodations and business-class air travel are also included in the 18% standard slab.
+This simplification ensures consistent tax treatment across most service categories.

 GST on Luxury Goods

-Luxury goods and sin products are taxed at the highest GST rate of 28% (plus applicable cess).
-This includes items such as luxury cars, air conditioners, and tobacco products.
-The high rate serves both revenue and public health objectives.
+Luxury goods and “sin” products are now taxed at the top 40% GST slab, replacing the previous 28% slab.
+This includes items such as luxury cars, high-end air conditioners, tobacco products, and other premium or harmful goods.
+The higher rate serves both revenue generation and public health objectives, while clearly distinguishing luxury and discretionary items from essential goods and standard consumer products.

 Also Read: What is IGST?
 Full Form, Meaning & How It Works in India